swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-20-retrain-the-model-from-new-data-with-dvc-sync.md

-# Chapter 20: Link the model to Label Studio and get predictions
+# Chapter 20: Retrain the model from new data with DVC Sync

 !!! warning "This is a work in progress"